MartinPrivoznik/TowerDefense/README.md

 <img src="LegendsOfRuneterra.png" >

-Tower defense zasažený do světa Runeterra
+Simple tower defense game in world of Runeterra
-## Cíle
+## Goals
-1. Hráč ovládá kurzorem věž
+1. Player controls the tower with mouse
-2. Periodicky běhají nepřátelé směrem k základně, které musí hráč pomocí kurzoru zabít
+2. Enemies periodically running towards the tower who has to be killed by player
-3. Nepřátelé budou silnější a silnější a hráč si může základnu a věž vylepšovat pomocí peněz získané overtime / za zabití nepřátel
+3. Stronger and stronger enemies, player can evolve turret with money recieved by killing enemies
-4. Vytvořené struktury
+4. Handmade structures
-5. Quick-time event (bonus levely a následné bonusy při splnění)
+5. Quick-time events
-6. Možnost přikoupení speciálních dodatků k věži
+6. Special aditions to tower
-### Dodatky
+### Bonuses
-1. Zvukové efekty - Namluvené
+1. Own sound effects
-2. Grafické efekty
+2. Graphic effects